 Millions of Americans have a criminal record that features a drug conviction.
 While these individuals often paid for their crimes through incarceration, the imposition of fines, and other court-ordered activities, having a criminal record can cause significant difficulty when an individual is looking for a job.
 Many employers ask on job applications whether the applicant has a previous drug history, and applicants are required to disclose that information.

-If you were charged with a drug crime, an experienced criminal defense attorney can help develop a defense strategy based on the unique circumstances of your case that is designed to eliminate or reduce the consequences you face, including having to report a drug conviction to a prospective employer.
+If you were charged with a drug crime, an experienced Bossier City criminal defense lawyer can help develop a defense strategy based on the unique circumstances of your case that is designed to eliminate or reduce the consequences you face, including having to report a drug conviction to a prospective employer.

 What Type of Information Is Available to Employers Through a Criminal Background Check?

 While there is no time limit on how long a federal conviction can appear in a background check, many states have a limit that controls how far back a conviction can be and still be a consideration for employment.